AHDB Rotations Research Partnership

 NIAB CUF; Rothamsted Research; James Hutton Institute; Lancaster University.

-Aarhus University; BIOSS; Vegetable Consultancy Services; Duchy College.
+Aarhus University; BIOSS; Vegetable Consultancy Services.

 Cambridge University Potato Growers Research Association; Frontier Agriculture; Grimme (UK) Ltd; Kettle Produce Ltd; Spearhead Marketing Ltd; B&C Farming Ltd; Greenvale AP; Farm Care Ltd; J & AE Montgomery; WB Daw & Son; Frederick Hiam Ltd.